CREVIOS/cody/DESIGN_PATTERNS_ASSIGNMENT/documentation/REFLECTION.md

 ## Lessons Learned

-1. **Measure Before Optimizing:** Identifying the exact pain points (repetitive permission checks, manual router registration, prop drilling) guided pattern selection effectively.
+1. **Choose the Right Pattern:** Initially used Chain of Responsibility for permissions, but Strategy pattern was more appropriate for the flat role system.
+Pattern selection must match the problem domain.

 2. **Test-Driven Refactoring:** Writing tests before and after refactoring provided confidence that behavior remained unchanged while code improved.